bf2fc6cc711aee1a0c2a/kas-installer/README.md

 ## SSO Providers

-Configuration of kas-fleet-manager's SSO providers is done by setting the `SSO_PROVIDER_TYPE` configuration variable.
+Configuration of kas-fleet-manager's and cos-fleet-manager's SSO provider is done by setting the `SSO_PROVIDER_TYPE` configuration variable.
 When not set, the default provider is `mas_sso`.
 To use RH SSO, the variable may be set to `redhat_sso` and additional configuration can be provided for `REDHAT_SSO_HOSTNAME` (default sso.stage.redhat.com), `REDHAT_SSO_REALM` (default `redhat-external`), `REDHAT_SSO_CLIENT_ID` (required), and `REDHAT_SSO_CLIENT_SECRET` (required).
 See the description for each variable in the [kas-installer-defaults.env](kas-installer-defaults.env) file for more information.